CPL ZACHARY NELSON

 After undergoing a 13 hour surgery to stabilize his spine and months of aggressive physical and occupational therapies at Walter Reed and James Haley VA in Tampa, Zachary continues to focus on his recovery in Indiana.
 He married his wife Kiley in November 2014.
 In his spare time, Zachary enjoys football and basketball; he’s also a car and truck enthusiast.

 Receiving a specially adapted home from Homes For Our Troops, Zachary says, eliminated many of the obstacles he faced on a daily basis.
 He is now able to perform routine tasks, like carrying groceries on his wheelchair from the garage without struggling over thresholds in doorways.
 In his previous home, he had difficulty reaching and bending for items, so features such as pull-down cabinets and a roll-under sinks are a huge help to completing his everyday activities.
 Zachary is planning to get a degree in construction management and Kiley is a full-time nurse.
+Zachary and Kiley looking forward to the arrival of their first child in February 2019.

 Zach says his HFOT home has given him so much freedom, which has increased his self-confidence and encouraged him to do more.
 He has returned to work full time as a 911 dispatcher for the county his lives in.
 Zachary recently walked by using a Robotic Exoskeleton.
-Although his paralysis condition has not improved, he can life his feet and take steps using the Exoskeleton.
+Although his paralysis condition has not improved, he can lift his feet and take steps using the Exoskeleton.

 Zach and Kiley describe their HFOT home as their own “personal haven” where they enjoy cooking together and movie nights in their living room.
 “Thank you to Homes For Our Troops and your supporters for the generosity and compassion you show toward wounded Veterans,” says Zachary.
 “Our home has provided me with a sense of security, independence, and comfort I never knew was possible.”